BauplanLabs/quack-reduce/README.md

   target: dev
 ```

-Please note that the dbt project is by design extremely simple and unsophisticated: we care about the overall design pattern here, not so much about the specific modalities of how transformation happens.
+Please note that the dbt project is by design extremely simple: it's just a two-node DAG.
+We care about the overall design pattern here, not so much about the specific modalities of how transformation happens.
+We encourage you to add a more sophisticated dbt project.

 ## Running the project